The Japan Study Seminar is taking a break in 2020, but please check back for 2021 dates!

-The seminar is usually taught in Japanese with English interpretation and handouts.
+The seminar is taught in Japanese with English interpretation and handouts.

 PDA Credits (USA): 25 NCCAOM and CA (pending)

 Tuition: $700, includes instruction, English interpreters, gifts for the teachers, and light bento lunches.

-Lodging: Lodging arrangements and cost are the participant’s separate responsibility.
-We specify recommended business hotels within walking distance of our classroom and provide information and assistance if needed on making reservations.
+Lodging: Lodging costs are the participant’s separate responsibility.
+We specify a recommended business hotel within walking distance of our classroom and provide information and assistance if needed on making reservations.
 The estimated cost per night is $75-$80 for a single.
 A light breakfast is included in hotel cost.
 We will communicate with accepted trip participants about the hotel reservation process.

 Travel information: Travel arrangements and cost are the participant’s separate responsibility.
 We recommend making your flight arrangements in August or September, and flying early into Japan to assuage your jet lag.
 The closest airports are Kansai and Itami, near Osaka.
 Enjoy some of the beautiful sights and history of the area!
 Osaka is located in the southern region of Japan, a 30-minute train ride from the outstanding cultural attractions of Kyoto and many more throughout Kansai province.
 Osaka has its own attractions including a famous castle, the vibrant Namba urban market, a 7-story aquarium, and more.

-Kiiko sensei's Sunday class: Kiiko Matsumoto does not teach at the Japan Study Seminar although she is involved in selecting our guest instructors and will be present at some classes.
-Kiiko sensei will teach a separate full-day seminar on Sunday, Dec 15, the day after our seminar, in Osaka, in Japanese.
+Kiiko sensei's Sunday class: Kiiko sensei will teach a separate full-day seminar on Sunday, Dec 15, the day after our seminar, in Osaka, in Japanese.
 If you would like to attend with English interpretation this will be available to a limited number of people (we provide an option below to check if you're interested).
 This seminar is hosted by the team in Japan and has a separate tuition and interpretation fee.

 Feedback on previous Kiiko Japan Study Seminars: